grafana/mimir/docs/sources/architecture/about-the-key-value-store.md

 ### Etcd

 Grafana Mimir supports [etcd](https://etcd.io) as a backend KV store.
 If you choose to use etcd, you must install it.
-The Grafana Mimir installation does not includ etcd.
+The Grafana Mimir installation does not include etcd.

 To configure etcd, refer to [etcd]({{< relref "../configuration/reference-configuration-parameters.md#etcd">}}).